Theodor Preising was photographer and officer of the German army in World War I prior to his arrival in South America in 1920.

 Unquestionably, his esthetic formation and technical knowledge come from the rigorous German school of photography.
 He was originally from Hildesheim, a small town in northern Germany, moved to Berlin and lived in some other cities until he joined the German army in World War I. He was engaged as a photographer for the German army.

 After the war, Germany was absolutely destroyed and in despair.
 The nation was in ruins.
 Consequently, the paper money was being used to keep the wood stove burning because of its worthlessness.
 Poverty, hunger and unemployment became part of their lives.
 Pornography, prostitution and all kinds of degeneracy going sky high and rising each day.
-Marxism along with extremist Bolsheviks, were corrupting and destroying the German identity, mentally, physically and spiritually.
+Parents were using their daughters for prostitution to make a little bit of money to pay for food.
+Radical Marxism along with extremist Bolsheviks, were corrupting and destroying the German identity, mentally, physically and spiritually.
 Everything that once was holy and beautiful have turned into darkness and hopelessness.

 Preising knew that he needed to find a way to continue his works and provide a decent life for his family.
 Thus, he decided to take a marvelous journey to the New World, more precisely, South America, where he would explore his photograph skills in a place entirely alien from the Vaterland.
 Firstly, he explored Argentina from north to south.
 However, Theodor did not secure enough in Argentinean lands, making him travel to the south and southeast of Brazil.
 In 1923, Theodor moves definitively to São Paulo city, Brazil, where he is hired by Revista São Paulo.